askeksa/Rose/README.txt

 THE VISUALIZER

+Run the visualizer with these arguments:

+rose <filename> [<framerate> [<frames>]]

+where <filename> is the name of a file containing a Rose program,
+<framerate> is the frame rate in frames per second (default 50) and
+<frames> is the total number of frames (default 10000, 3m20s at 50fps).

-Run the visualizer with a Rose program as argument.
-It will continuously monitor the file and reload it whenever its modification time changes.
+The visualizer will continuously monitor the file and reload it whenever its modification time changes.

 Keyboard shortcuts:
 - SPACE: start/stop animation.